yagshi/ruby_it8951/README.md

 You can easily control EPD with simple code.

-## Requirement
+## Requirements

  - Native Library for Raspberry Pi [epd_it8950](https://github.com/yagshi/epd_it8951)

  - [FFI](https://github.com/ffi/ffi)

- - root privileges (It crushes if you're not root. :-p)
+ - root privileges (It crashes if you're not root. :-p)

 ## Example